-Not thick at all.
+Thin!.
 Schnitzel needs to be thin.
 Really thin.
-So you will need to pound even thin pork chops thinner.
+So even if you start with thin pork loin chops, you will need to pound them even thinner.
 Hopefully, you have a meat pounder to do the job, if not, grab your cast-iron skillet and use it to pound the pork.
 Do this on a cutting board.
 Keep pounding until it is as thin as it can possibly be without tearing or falling apart.

 Using tongs, check the browning of the underside regularly and lower/raise the temperature if it seems to be browning too quickly or slowly.
 It should take about 3 minutes to brown the underside.